matsengrp/olmsted/README.md

 For deploy script usage run `./bin/deploy.py -h`.
 To see what you need to do on the S3 side to acitvate website hosting for a bucket, see: <https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html>

+## Versioning

+We use git tags to tag [releases of Olmsted](https://github.com/matsengrp/olmsted/releases) using the [semver](https://semver.org/) versioning strategy.

+Tag messages, e.g. `schema v1.0.0`, contain the [version of the input data schema](https://github.com/matsengrp/olmsted/blob/master/bin/process_data.py#L18) with which a given version of Olmsted is compatible.

+The tagged release's major version of Olmsted should always match that of its compatible schema version; should we need to make breaking changes to the schema, we will bump the major versions of both Olmsted and the input schema.

 ## Implementation notes